saucelabs/sauce-docs/docs/api-testing/load-testing.md

 For more information, see [Environments](/api-testing/environments/).

 :::note
-Variables and snippets in the Vault (Company/Project) are taken by default, without the need to select them.
+Variables and snippets in the Vault (Company/Project) are used by default, without the need to select them.
 :::

 You can set up multiple profiles for each test, from less aggressive to very aggressive, or with varying durations.
 The only limitations are those inherited from your infrastructure.